lytical/app/README.md

 // 3. server_listening

 app.once(app_evt.create_server, (cfg) => {
-  // set the event parameter (evt.server) property to provide the server instance of your choice.
+  // set the event parameter (evt.server) property to
+  // provide the server instance of your choice.
-  //

   // e.g.
   //   evt.server = createHttpsServer(evt.express, my_https_options);

-  //
-  // a standard http server instance is created by default, if no server is provided.
+  // a standard http server instance is created by default,
-  //
+  // if no server is provided.

-  // evt.root_route can be modified to change the root route where auto registered routes are mounted.
+  // evt.root_route can be modified to change the root route
+  // where auto registered routes are mounted.

   // default is '/api'.

-  //
-  // push async operations (Promise) that fetch encryption keys, ... into the event parameter (evt.wait_for.push(...)).
+  // push async operations (Promise) that fetch encryption keys, ...
-  //
+  // into the event parameter (evt.wait_for.push(...)).

-  // add middleware into the pipeline (evt.express.use(...)), before auto registered routes are added.
+  // add middleware into the pipeline (evt.express.use(...)),
+  // before auto registered routes are added.

-  //
-  // this is also the last chance to register dependencies in the ioc collection, before the container is created. console.log(`the root route is (${cfg.root_route})`);
+  // this is also the last chance to register dependencies
+  // in the ioc collection, before the container is created. console.log(`the root route is (${cfg.root_route})`);
 });

 app.once(app_evt.server_starting, (cfg) => {
   // use to modify the server listening configuration before it is started.
-  //

   // all auto registered routes have been added at this point.

-  //
-  // you may add middleware to the app pipeline (evt.express.use(...)), after the auto registered routes.
+  // you may add middleware to the app pipeline (evt.express.use(...)),
+  // after the auto registered routes.

   // for example, to add error handling middleware, ...

-  //
-  // push async operations (Promise) that may fetch data or does some kind of i/o, ... into (evt.wait_for.push(...)).
+  // push async operations (Promise) that may fetch data or
-  //
+  // does some kind of i/o, ... into (evt.wait_for.push(...)).

   // the ioc container is also ready at this point. console.log(`the hostname is (${cfg.hostname})`);
 });

 app.once(app_evt.server_listening, () => {
   // emitted when the server is listening
-  //

   // use it to perform operations after the server starts listening.
   // this is the last event from the app, when it's considered started.
 });

 app.start();
 ```

-## documentation

-todo: working on this right now...

 stay tuned! i have more packages to come.`